IvyJin0324/CASA0014-CE-Plant-Monitor-Crit---Qian-Jin/README.md

 ***
 ### Process
 #### Step1 Connecting to Wifi
-This step makes the Ardurio board have wifi.
+This step makes the Arduino board have wifi.
 Copy the code (wifi.ino) in to a new Arduino sketch.

 The ssid and password need to be modified to the lab wifi network and password.
 ```